Rutgers logo

 Scarlet-First Success Stories

-First-generation college students are often successful at Rutgers because of a powerful combination of internal drive, resilience, and unique perspectives that set them apart.
-Want to see the impact they are making?
-Check out some of the incredible work first-gens are doing right here at Rutgers!
+First-generation college students and alumni are often successful thanks to a powerful combination of internal drive, resilience, and unique perspectives that set them apart.
+Want to see their impact?
+Explore some of the incredible work first-gens—past and present—are doing at Rutgers and beyond!

 Rising Senior Becomes Third Beinecke Scholar in Rutgers History